install.packages("remotes")

 library(peekbankr)

-aoi_timepoints <- get_aoi_timepoints(dataset_name = "pomper_saffran_2016")
+aoi_timepoints <- get_aoi_timepoints(connection = con, dataset_name = "pomper_saffran_2016")

-administrations <- get_administrations(dataset_name = "pomper_saffran_2016")
+administrations <- get_administrations(connection = con, dataset_name = "pomper_saffran_2016")

 ps_data <- aoi_timepoints %>%